 POSSE operates at no cost to families.
 Each day, students receive a nutritious breakfast, lunch, and an afternoon snack.
 Students are provided basic school supplies, a camp shirt, and trade books for continued reading practice at home.
 Also, students attend at least three field trips that align with each bi-weekly educational theme.

-This year, POSSE more than tripled its school partnerships to support 51 school districts in 10 southeastern Oklahoma counties.
-A total of 2,212 qualifying students in grades Kindergarten through 3rd participated, and 449 Oklahoma teachers and educational support staff were employed to administer the program.
+POSSE has expanded across the Choctaw Nation to support over 80 school districts in 10 southeastern Oklahoma counties.
+A total of 3,586 qualifying students in grades Kindergarten through 3rd participated in the 2018 summer session, and 600 Oklahoma teachers and educational support staff were employed to administer the program.